tuxerrante/llm-prompt-template/backend/go.md

 ## 8. Write fast, deterministic tests (including concurrency)

-- Keep tests small, fast, and deterministic; avoid `time.Sleep` for synchronization in concurrent tests.
+- Keep tests small, fast, parallel and deterministic;
-- Structure tests so they can run reliably in CI, without depending on timing or external state.
+- Structure tests so they can run reliably in CI, without depending on timing or external state;
+- Use property based tests and behavior based tests, don't test only functions "blindly".

 ## 9. Run the race detector and fix races